kpagels/ImageProcessing/README.md

 # ImageProcessing
-This includes code for 5 different classifiers.
+This includes code for 5 different classifiers; nearest centroid, nearest neighbor, nearest sub-class classifier, perceptron using batch and perceptron using mse.
 The MNIST DATABASE need to be downloaded and put in the MNIST folder.
 They are too large to be uploaded on GITHUB.

 ```
 THE MNIST DATABASE of handwritten digits